xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 Qualitatively, in a low-tension regime:

 1. The standard code lies in a favorable band of the joint distribution of error robustness and cost feasibility across the reference libraries.

 2. Codes with similar or slightly lower tension are not extremely rare, and simple evolutionary dynamics in code space can reach codes in this band with non-negligible probability.

-3. Many distinct process models, when coarse-grained, predict similar low-tension regions in code space.
+3. Many distinct process models, when coarse-grained inside the same encoding class, predict similar low-tension regions in code space.

 ### 4.3 High-tension code origin